 By Mail: By Wire Transfer: By Paypal: Western Union:

-The FIKS Wells Fargo Bank NA Swift: WFBIUS6S Please click on the icon above labeled Makeen Abdus-Salaam
+The FIKS Wells Fargo Bank Swift: WFBIUS6S Please click on the icon above labeled Makeen Abdus-Salaam

 Jonathan Paul Jimenez Faces up to 18 years; Trial for Abu Taubah Still Pending